Editing Knox topologies in AWS environments

 Figure 1.
 Editing the default topology

-5. Optional: If additional users are needed, the marked section needs to be duplicated to add the user in cdp_datashare_access_provider.
+5. Optional: If additional users are needed, duplicate the marked section needs to be duplicated to add the user in the cdp_datashare_access_provider property.

-6. Click Save Changes and refresh the configuration as needed.
+6. Click Save Changes and refresh the configuration.

 The relevant Knox topologies are updated.